De Havilland Mosquito: Canada

 In July 1941, it was decided that DH Canada would build Mosquitoes at Downsview, Ontario.
 This was to continue even if Germany invaded Great Britain.
 Packard Merlin engines produced under licence were bench-tested by August and the first two aircraft were built in September.
 Production was to increase to fifty per month by early 1942.
 Initially, the Canadian production was for bomber variants; later, fighters, fighter-bombers and training aircraft were also made.
 DH Chief Production Engineer, Harry Povey, was sent first, then W. D. Hunter followed on an extended stay, to liaise with materials and parts suppliers.
 As was the case with initial UK production, Tego-bonded plywood and birch veneer was obtained from firms in Wisconsin, principally Roddis Plywood and Veneer Manufacturing, Marshfield.
 Enemy action delayed the shipping of jigs and moulds and it was decided to build these locally.
 During 1942, production improved to over 80 machines per month, as sub-contractors and suppliers became established.
 A mechanised production line based in part on car building methods started in 1944.
 As the war progressed, Canadian Mosquitoes may have utilized paper birch supplied by the Pacific Veneer Company of New Westminster using birch logs from the Cariboo, although records only say this birch was shipped to England for production there.
 When flight testing could no longer keep up, this was moved to the Central Aircraft Company airfield, London, Ontario, where the approved Mosquitoes left for commissioning and subsequent ferry transfer to Europe.

 Ferrying Mosquitoes and many other types of WWII aircraft from Canada to Europe was dangerous, resulting in losses of lives and machines, but in the exigencies of war it was regarded as the best option for twin-engine and multi-engine aircraft.
-In the parlance of the day, among RAF personnel, "it was no piece of cake."
 Considerable efforts were made by de Havilland Canada to resolve problems with engine and oil systems and an additional five hours of flight testing were introduced before the ferry flight, but the actual cause of some of the losses was unknown.
 Nevertheless, by the end of the war, nearly 500 Mosquito bombers and fighter-bombers had been ferried successfully by the Canadian operation.

 After DH Canada had been established for the Mosquito, further manufacturing was set up at DH Australia, in Sydney.
 One of the DH staff who travelled there was the distinguished test pilot, Pat Fillingham.
 These production lines added totals of 1,133 aircraft of varying types from Canada plus 212 aircraft from Australia.